-Rome, Milan Florence and Venice all have their charm and attract visitors the world over every year to come in droves to and see them and marvel at their sights but some Italy’s most charming places to visit are it’s smallest places to visit.
+Rome, Milan Florence and Venice all have their charm when exploring Italy.
+In truth, they attract visitors the world over every year to come in droves to see them and marvel at their sights (and that’s great).
+Though, some of the most beautiful villages in Italy to visit also end up being some of the smallest.

 The best view of the city is from the nearby hill (which you have to walk up some side streets from the main square to get up to but it’s actually quite an easy climb.
 It’s also next to the other 4 villages of Cinque Terre so you can pack in more sights while you’re there.